czajson02/kanban-board-project/README.md

 # kanban-board-project
-Kanban board helps organize your project and keep track on specific tasks
+Kanban board helps organize your project and keep track on specific tasks.